Lantty623/pie_ythons/README.md

 -- Walk and then see facts and images of the animal you choose from the drop down menu

 Trooubleshoot: \
--- Make sure you make internet conenction
+-- Make sure you have internet conenction